mitchellvitez/doldrums/README.md

 ## How can I do this?

-I learned this material from [Implementing Functional Languages: a tutorial](https://www.microsoft.com/en-us/research/publication/implementing-functional-languages-a-tutorial) with help from a few friends.

-I can be your friend if you want help understanding this project: [mitchell@vitez.me](mailto:mitchell@vitez.me)
+Learn Megaparsec or another a parsing library, I don't fully remember how I did that.
+I got the Template Instantiation material (`src/Template.hs`) from [Implementing Functional Languages: a tutorial](https://www.microsoft.com/en-us/research/publication/implementing-functional-languages-a-tutorial).
+[Statically Typed Interpreters](https://www.youtube.com/watch?v=Ci2KF5hVuEs) was helpful when figuring out how to add typechecking.
+Some issues were debugged more quickly thanks to help from friends.